 Before you take the plunge, read this advice from Samantha Pretorius, Counselling Psychologist and educator at SACAP, in order to be fully aware of what you’re getting yourself into.

-Sure, you’re intrigued by people and want to understand why they do the things they do.
-And of course, you’re fascinated by the inner workings of the mind and want to understand more about human emotions, behaviours and relationships.
+Sure, people are intriguing and you want to understand why they do the things they do.
+And of course, the inner workings of the mind fascinate you.
+You also to understand more about human emotions, behaviours and relationships.
 But do you really have what it really takes to enter the demanding – albeit rewarding – profession of psychology?

 “There’s nothing quick about becoming a psychologist.
 You’ve got to be in it for the long haul,” says Samantha Pretorius, who explains that you’re looking at a minimum of six years of intensive study.

 2. Be ready to pull out all the stops.